 Students learn about the moral dimensions of leadership and develop a critical understanding of the ethical relationships among character, leadership style and skills, community values, and the aims of leadership.
 Students examine the nature and function of leadership in the context of humanitarian causes, advancement of social justice, and the peaceful conflict resolution.
 Includes analysis of major forms of moral reasoning and of classic leadership case studies.
-Required for the Leadership Studies minor.
+Ethics option for the Leadership minor.

 277 Colloquia in Philosophy (3 s.h.)

 Topics not included in regularly scheduled philosophy courses.
 Interests of students and faculty determine the subject matter.